dayanisc7709/apcsa-freedom-project/README.md

 * Not too long of a game
 * Can seem difficult at first
 * Simplistic layout in a way
-* POV can't be changed if moving around
+* Could look as if it can be a handful to code

 ## Blog